moonkie

 Montessori homeschooling is child-led, meaning children can explore and learn at their own pace.
 However, some children or parents may struggle with the "lack of structure."

-If a child has already been in traditional schools for years, they may find it difficult to adjust to homeschooling in the Montessori-style.
+If a child has already been in traditional schools for years, they may find it difficult to adjust to Montessori-style homeschooling.
 Whether it's a struggle to focus, share, change activities, or simply settle down, the lack of a change of place and teacher can spark behavior problems.

 2. Need for Specialized Materials